Episodes

 Suzanne habla con Jorge Fley Rocha, gerente de Multipro, y Marta Pérez Aguirre, Presidenta de la Cooperativa de Vivienda "Nuestro Barrio" y Delegada de la Central de Cooperativas de Vivienda "Nuestra Obra" CECOVI.

-MULTIPRO is a professional services cooperative based in Matagalpa, founded in 2013 by a group of young professionals (engineers, administrators, social developers), working in coordination with CECOVI, the umbrella organization of housing cooperatives in the department of Matagalpa, founded in 2019.
+In this episode we talk to MULTIPRO, a professional services cooperative based in Matagalpa, Nicaragua, founded in 2013 by a group of young professionals (engineers, administrators, social developers), working in coordination with CECOVI, the umbrella organization of housing cooperatives in the department of Matagalpa, founded in 2019.

 Multipro is currently involved in the development of housing cooperatives in the department of Matagalpa, providing technical assistance to six cooperative groups, promoting political advocacy for access to urbanized land, state financing and legal frameworks that focus on benefiting the popular classes.